-- H or some other hart executes a successful SC to the reservation set of the LR instruction in H's constrained LR/SC loops. - Some other hart executes an unconditional store or AMO instruction to the reservation set of the LR instruction in Hs constrained LR/SC loop, or some other device in the system writes to that reservation set. - H executes a branch or jump that exits the constrained LR/SC loop. - H traps.
+- H or some other hart executes a successful SC to the reservation set of the LR instruction in H's constrained LR/SC loops. - Some other hart executes an unconditional store or AMO instruction to the reservation set of the LR instruction in H's constrained LR/SC loop, or some other device in the system writes to that reservation set. - H executes a branch or jump that exits the constrained LR/SC loop. - H traps.

+Note that these definitions permit an implementation to fail an SC instruction occasionally for any reason, provided the aforementioned guarantee is not violated.
 As a consequence of the eventuality guarantee, if some harts in an execution environment are executing constrained LR/SC loops, and no other harts or devices in the execution environment execute an unconditional store or AMO to that reservation set, then at least one hart will eventually exit its constrained LR/SC loop.
 By contrast, if other harts or devices continue to write to that reservation set, it is not guaranteed that any hart will exit its LR/SC loop.